 The Head of Internal Audit is accountable to the Vice-Chancellor and the Council through the Audit and Risk Assurance Committee for the performance of the department.

 The Head of Internal Audit should also report audit findings to relevant managers (including the Vice-Chancellor) and draw the attention of the Audit and Risk Assurance Committee to key issues and recommendations.
 This will be done by providing the committee with copies of all reports, unless otherwise directed by the committee.

 The Internal Audit Department should usually produce its reports, in writing, within one month of completing each audit, giving an opinion on the system reviewed and highlighting issues that require addressing to improve systems where appropriate.
 Such reports should be copied to the Vice-Chancellor, the Audit and Risk Assurance Committee and the external auditor.

 Managers will be required to respond to each audit report, usually within one month of issue, stating their proposed action with a timetable for implementing agreed recommendations.
-Material recommendations will usually be followed up some 6-12 months later.
+All recommendations will usually be followed up in line with the agreed timetable.
 In addition, the Audit and Risk Assurance Committee will monitor the implementation of audit recommendations.

-The Head of the Internal Audit Department should report to the Vice-Chancellor and the Chair of the Audit and Risk Assurance Committee any serious weaknesses, significant fraud or major accounting breakdown discovered during the normal course of audit work.
+The Head of the Internal Audit Department should report to the Vice-Chancellor and the Chair of the Audit and Risk Assurance Committee any serious control weaknesses, significant fraud discovered during the normal course of audit work.

 If the Vice Chancellor refuses to report the matter to the Office for Students and the chair of the Council, then the auditor must report to them directly.

 The Internal Audit department will liaise with the external auditors and the Office for Students to optimise the audit services provided to the University.